Skip to main content

 A fine of approx. USD 1,450 / £ 1,135 / € 1,340. for the employer and for the employee combined with an expulsion and entry ban for 2 years both to Denmark and the Schengen area for the employee.

-21. Are there labour market testing requirements in your jurisdiction and if so, what do they involve?
+22. Are there labour market testing requirements in Denmark and if so, what do they involve?

 Yes, the salary and terms of employment must correspond to Danish standards.
 If it is assessed that the offered salary dose not correspond to Danish standard according to the income statistics SIRI can ask the Regional Labour Market Council (RARs) to assess whether the salary correspond to Danish standards.